Absolution, A Stonehenge Abstract Strategy Game by Nate Christensen

 Play a single card that matches the current number, or exactly two cards whose sum or difference match the number.
 For example, a player on 11 can play either a single '11' card, or a '9' and a '2' (9+2=11), or a '23' and a '12' (23-12=11).
 Trilithon cards can represent any of the five numbers whose color matches the trilithon card, and can ONLY be played on the matching color.
 For example, the blue trilithon card can have a value of 2, 8, 14, 20, or 26, and can only be played on a blue space.

 If you used the Exchange Field, draw only one card after playing your match, even if the match you played did not include the card you took.
 If you played a match from your hand and did not use the Exchange Field, draw two cards, even you only played a single card.
-If you did not make a match, do not draw any cards.
+If you did not play a match, do not draw any cards.
 If the draw pile runs out, do NOT reshuffle the discards.
 Finish the game with what you have.
 If you can't play any cards because you don't have any, then move the Druid.
 You must draw if you played any cards.

 -Don't be afraid to let the Druid step out a little during the Day.
 You'll need to conserve some cards for Night if you want to beat the High Priests.